 Just five goals across the next two seasons with the Seagulls sees Knockaert firmly cemented as a player too good for the Championship but who can't cut it a league above.

-Gayle is devastating in the Championship, yet barely gets a look in at Premier League level.
+Gayle has a devastating record in the Championship, yet barely gets a look in at Premier League level.

-After scoring 23 goals out on loan at West Brom, Newcastle fans would have expected Gayle to finally come good in the top flight.
+After scoring 23 goals out on loan at West Brom in 2018/19, Newcastle fans would have expected Gayle to finally come good in the top flight.

 With 21 goals for Derby in 2017/18 and the forward entering his prime years, you can understand why Burnley snapped up Czech Republic international Vydra.